 Openness and non-judgment are SO important, and I hope I embody those no matter what I am doing.

 However, I freely admit that my lived experience as a white, cisgender female with access to education and resources throughout my life is a barrier to understanding.
 I understand some of the challenges related to being female, being in a larger body, and having various medical experiences and diagnoses – but not all, because each experience is unique to the individual.
-My own struggles have enhanced my ability to listen, to validate, to be open-minded, and to help others with those experiences and any others that they might need a professional guide to deal with well.
-Hopefully, it reassures you to know that I am thinking about it, willing to learn, and aware that there is more I do not know.
+My own struggles have (hopefully) enhanced my ability to listen, to validate, to be open-minded, and to help others with those experiences and any others that they might need a professional guide to deal with well.
+My goal is to reassure you to know that I am thinking about it, willing to learn, and aware that there is more I do not know.

 As a CEDS-S, I am a specialist in eating disorders, and have been working with clients struggling with eating disorders since 1997.
-For clients struggling with eating disorders, the goal is to guide the recovery process and make it manageable while also creating/maintaining your ‘life worth living’ so that one does not eclipse the other as the eating disorder often does in someone’s life.
+For those clients, the goal is to guide the recovery process and make it manageable while also creating/maintaining your ‘life worth living’ so that one does not eclipse the other as the eating disorder often does in someone’s life.

 I work with clients struggling with anorexia, bulimia, binge eating disorder, and other eating disorders.